ReactorScram/lookaround/README.md

 # LookAround
-"I want SSH into my laptop, but I keep forgetting its IP!!"
+"I want to SSH into my laptop, but I keep forgetting its IP!!"

 _Has this ever happened to you?_